-The truth is that I didn’t want to quit drinking so I wasn’t willing to see it.
+The truth was that I didn’t want to quit drinking, so I wasn’t willing to see it.
 Addiction is tricky that way.
 It wants you to keep doing the thing you shouldn’t be doing.

-Looking back, I had quite a few warning signs that weren’t on any quizzes so I’m going to put them down here just in case anyone else is having a little look-see at their relationship with liquor.
+Looking back, I experienced quite a few warning signs that weren’t on any of the quizzes I’d taken.
+So I’m going to put them down here, just in case anyone else is having a little look-see at their relationship with liquor.

-Crying on a first date –Crying on a first date is almost always a direct result of drinking too much and it’s not a turn-on.
-Once I went out with a guy I really liked and due to nerves (or maybe alcoholism) I ended up crying about my childhood, an ex-boyfriend or my haircut, who really knows?
+For me, crying on a first date was almost always a direct result of drinking too much, and it’s not a turn-on.
+Once I went out with a guy I really liked, and due to nerves (or maybe alcoholism) I ended up crying—about my childhood, an ex-boyfriend, or maybe my haircut.
+Who really knows?
 The next day he called, but only to ask if I was okay.
 I never saw him again.
-This is not the only time that happened.
+This was not the only time that happened.

-Trying to moderate – Not to state the obvious but moderation is very hard for an addict.
-The giveaway for me was that when I tried to limit myself to two glasses of wine and managed to successfully only have two glasses, I threw myself a mental parade.
-“Look at me having two glasses of wine like a normal person!”
-That’s not normal.
+Not to state the obvious, but moderation is very hard for an addict.
+The giveaway for me was that on the occasions that I tried to limit myself to two glasses of wine and actually managed to stick to that limit, I threw myself a mental parade.
+“Look at me, only having two glasses of wine like a normal person!”
+Spoiler: that thought process is not normal.

 Taking up yoga or a health regime to help curb drinking

 There is nothing wrong with trying to be healthy!
 But I often tried to exercise to curb stress, thinking I would drink less as a result.
 It never worked.
 Now that I’m sober, exercising and taking care of my health is very helpful.
 But I had to quit drinking first.
 I couldn’t exercise myself into drinking less.

 Hey, I’m not saying it means anything for you!
 I’m just saying that I read a lot of these kinds of articles, that’s all.
 I’m sure you’re fine.
 Really.